Ridge Racer (1993 video game): Legacy

 According to RePlay and Play Meter magazines, Ridge Racer was the first arcade game with texture-mapped 3D graphics.
 Greg Reeves in Play Meter said the game's texture mapping combined "the depth, perspective, and distance" of Virtua Racing with the enhanced "scenery details" of OutRunners (1992), resulting in "scenery such as rocks, trees, and roads" that looked realistic.

 Ridge Racer influenced the development of rival Sega's arcade game Daytona USA.
 Sega mandated that Daytona USA had to be better than Ridge Racer.
 Whereas Ridge Racer focused on simulation, Daytona USA instead aimed for "funky entertainment".
 Daytona USA shares some features with Ridge Racer, including a drifting mechanic.

 Ridge Racer has been followed by many sequels and helped establish the PlayStation's popularity.
 IGN stated that Ridge Racer was "one of PlayStation's first big system pushers" and an excellent port of the arcade version that showed the true potential of Sony's 32-bit wonder.
-UGO Networks's Michael Hess and Chris Plante said that it set the stage for Gran Turismo by adding an option to choose between automatic and manual transmission.
+UGO Networks's Michael Hess and Chris Plante said that it set the stage for Sony Computer Entertainment Japan's Gran Turismo by adding an option to choose between automatic and manual transmission.
 John Davison of 1UP.com said that Ridge Racer was an "unbelievable demonstration of what the PlayStation could do".